ohade/whisper/memory-bank/progress.md

 - Implemented continue recording functionality with smooth animations
 - Added auto-scrolling to focus on new recording section
 - Implemented merge transcriptions functionality to combine multiple recordings
+- Created robust WebM file validation to detect corrupted files
+- Integrated validation at multiple levels in the application
+- Added clear error messages for users when files are corrupted

 ## Next Tasks
 - Add more language options if needed